-In line with guidance issued in OECD BEPS Action 10, Peru has implemented rules on the treatment of import and export transactions that involve products, for which a quoted price is used by independent parties to set prices (i.e. commodities).
+In line with guidance issued in OECD BEPS Action 10, Peru has implemented rules on the treatment of import and export transactions that involve products, for which a quoted price is used by independent parties to set prices (i.e. commodities, such as copper, gold, silver and zinc).
 These rules establish that the arm's-length price for Peruvian income tax purposes must be determined under the CUP method by reference to the price quoted on a public exchange.

 The actual pricing date or period of pricing dates should be used as a reference to determine the price for the transaction, as long as independent parties in comparable circumstances would have relied upon to the same pricing date.
-The taxpayer needs to notify the Peruvian tax authority (SUNAT) of the actual pricing date or period of pricing dates used to determine the price for the transaction within 15 working days prior to the date of shipment or disembarkation.
+The taxpayer must provide the Peruvian tax authority (SUNAT), prior to or on the date of shipment or disembarkation, full disclosure of the key terms and conditions of the transaction, including the actual pricing date or period of pricing dates used to determine the price for the commodity being transferred.

-In the event the notification is not presented, it is incomplete or contains inconsistent information, SUNAT may determine the price for the commodity transaction by reference to the quoted price on: (i) the shipment date of the commodities exported; or (ii) the disembarkation date of the commodities imported.
+In the event this information is not presented, it is incomplete or is inconsistent with other facts of the case, SUNAT may determine the price for the commodity transaction by reference to the quoted price on: (i) the shipment date of the commodities exported; or (ii) the disembarkation date of the commodities imported.